samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 export default App;
 ```

-You will soon replace the contents of this file again.
+You won't really use the new version of your `App` component as you will soon replace the contents of this file again.
 However, to avoid having code that won't compile, it is a good idea to refactor your `App` component.

 ## Conclusion